Be clear about your budget

-At the early stages of a project, we often encounter a misalignment between clients construction budget and their goals & aspirations for the project.
-As soon as this gap between means and wants becomes apparent, confront it head on with your architect/ designer.
+At the early stages of a project, we often encounter a misalignment between the client’s construction budget and their goals & aspirations for the project.
+As soon as this gap between means and wants becomes apparent, confront it head-on with your architect/ designer.
 Don’t wait for it to resolve itself.
 It won’t, and the earlier you engage with this reality, the better your chances are of finding the right solutions for you.

 Listen to your design team’s advice (that’s the reason you employed a professional team in the first place).
 If there’s an obvious gap between budget and aspirations how are you going to deal with it?
 There really are only 2 approaches: